Imagine what would happen if a pharmaceutical company announced that it had invented a drug that:

 Traditional Chinese Medicine (TCM) is a pre-scientific method that operates according to logic that is foreign to the Western mind.
 In many cases it defies analysis under the scientific method.
 But I began to wonder – with my training, might I serve as a bridge between these two very different worlds?

 I spent the years of 1999 – 2003 studying at the Colorado School of Traditional Chinese Medicine, where I completed over 3000 hours of training and earned my second master’s degree (Master of Science in Traditional Chinese Medicine).
 Many of my professors were doctors from China; some of them the eighth or tenth generation acupuncturist in their families.

-Over the twelve years I have been in full-time practice, my confidence in and fascination with TCM has grown.
+Over the seventeen years I have been in full-time practice, my confidence in and fascination with TCM has grown.
 I have used the principles of Chinese medicine to recover from fibromyalgia.
 I have seen patients relieved of chronic pain that had plagued them for years.
 I have seen couples who were told that they were infertile conceive naturally and give birth to healthy babies.
 I have seen people recover their ability to sleep restfully after years of crushing insomnia.
 I have seen scores of Central Texans give up their allergy medication and make it through cedar season without their annual Christmas-season sinus infection.
 I have seen my own kids and others recover in days instead of weeks from colds, ear infections, and bronchitis.